 SETUP YOUR OWN “COMICS BOOKS FOR SOCIAL CHANGE” WORKSHOP

 Comic books are an ideal and creative way to reach teenagers, engage them with digital media, and create characters and stories that address social issues in their community.
 During the hands-on session, the participants discuss how to educate their community about the problems of sexual violence and other issues.
-The students script their stories, and create the comics before turning them into animated films using Mozilla’s Popcorn Maker.
+The students script their stories, and create the comics on paper.
 Afterwards, the comics are printed and distributed to their friends, family, and community.
-The digital version are made available online on Mozilla’s website.
+Developed throuhg HIVE Digital Media Learning Fund.

 Creating comic books for social change in Mumbai, India